steve8708/compylr/README.md

 We need more adapters!
 Node + express is built.
 We need python, ruby, and more!

 ## Todo
-Support for angular filters
+* Support for angular filters.
-Maybe compile adapters - e.g. maybe jinja for flask, etc
+* Support for other templating languages (e.g. jinja on python)

 ## Demo
 Coming soon...